nlawlor/beautiful-jekyll/_posts/2018-08-20-shiny-iasva.md

 easy-to-use format.

-As an example, using some of the R functions from the R package [**IA-SVA**](https://www.bioconductor.org/packages/devel/bioc/html/iasva.html), I developed a shiny application [hosted here on shinyapps.io](https://nlawlor.shinyapps.io/IASVA_Shiny_08_13_2018/) for interactive analysis of scRNA-seq.
+As an example, using some of the R functions from the R package [**IA-SVA**](https://www.bioconductor.org/packages/devel/bioc/html/iasva.html), I developed a shiny application [hosted on shinyapps.io](http://www.shinyapps.io) for interactive analysis of scRNA-seq.

 Check out the shiny app for **IA-SVA** [here](https://nlawlor.shinyapps.io/IASVA_Shiny_08_13_2018/).